RaynorLEE/CATS/README.md

 # [AAAI2025] CATS: Context-aware Inductive Knowledge Graph Completion with Latent Type Constraints and Subgraph Reasoning

-This repository provides the official implementation of the paper *"Context-aware Inductive Knowledge Graph Completion with Latent Type Constraints and Subgraph Reasoning"* (To appear in AAAI2025).
+This repository provides the official implementation of the paper *"Context-aware Inductive Knowledge Graph Completion with Latent Type Constraints and Subgraph Reasoning"*.

 ![CATS](CATS.png)